 Namibia is one of Africa’s newest countries and a destination that boasts vast desert landscape, amazing wildlife and charming colonial villages.
 From the wild Skeleton Coast to the colossal sand dunes of the oldest desert in the world, Namibia is an adventurer lover’s paradise.
-Read on to find out the top 6 things to see and do in Namibia and what makes this wild and untamed country so magical.
+Read on to learn 10 of the best things to see and do in Namibia and what makes this wild and untamed country so magical.

 1. Explore the Sand Dunes of the Namib Desert